techlahoma/board_meetings/2018/07_july_minutes.md

 ### Civic Tech

-Code for Tulsa got mentioned in The Atlantic.
-Carlos is leading a national day of civic hacking event in Tulsa.
+Code for Tulsa's work on Courtbot got mentioned in [The Atlantic](https://www.theatlantic.com/technology/archive/2018/06/civic-tech-in-a-time-of-technopessimism/563696/).
+[National Day of Civic Hacking](https://www.codeforamerica.org/national-day-of-civic-hacking) is August 11 this year.
+Tulsa will not be participating.

 ### Workshop Committee